American Airlines Flight 191: Accident

 The aircraft climbed to about 325 ft above ground level while spewing a white mist trail of fuel and hydraulic fluid from the left wing.
 The first officer followed the flight director and raised the nose to 14°, which reduced the airspeed from 165 kn to the takeoff safety airspeed (V2) of 153 kn, the speed at which the aircraft could safely climb after sustaining an engine failure.

 The engine separation severed the hydraulic fluid lines that controlled the leading-edge slats on the left wing and locked them in place, causing the outboard slats (immediately left of the number-one engine) to retract under air load.
 The retraction of the slats raised the stall speed of the left wing to about 159 kn, 6 kn higher than the prescribed takeoff safety airspeed (V2) of 153 knots.
 As a result, the left wing entered a full aerodynamic stall.
-With the left wing stalled, the aircraft began banking to the left, rolling over onto its side until it was partially inverted at a 112° bank angle (as seen in the Laughlin photograph) with its right wing over its left wing.
+With the left wing stalled, the aircraft began banking to the left, rolling over onto its side until it was partially inverted at a 112° bank angle with its right wing over its left wing.

 Since the cockpit had been equipped with a closed-circuit television camera positioned behind the captain's shoulder and connected to view screens in the passenger cabin, the passengers may have witnessed these events from the viewpoint of the cockpit as the aircraft dove towards the ground.
 Whether the camera's view was interrupted by the power loss from the number-one electrical bus is not known.
 The aircraft eventually slammed into a field around 4600 ft from the end of the runway.
 Large sections of aircraft debris were hurled by the force of the impact into an adjacent trailer park, destroying five trailers and several cars.
-The DC-10 had also crashed into an old aircraft hangar at the edge of the airport at the former site of Ravenswood Airport, which was used for storage.
+The DC-10 also crashed into an old storage hangar at the edge of the airport at the former site of Ravenswood Airport.
 The aircraft was destroyed by the impact force and ignition of a nearly full load of 21,000 usgal of fuel; no sizable components other than the engines and tail section remained.

-In addition to the 271 people on board the aircraft, two employees at a nearby repair garage were killed, and two more were severely burned.
 The crash site is a field located northwest of the intersection of Touhy Avenue (Illinois Route 72) and Mount Prospect Road on the border of the suburbs of Des Plaines and Mount Prospect, Illinois.